uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ## Installing Anaconda Environments using Cheaha's Command Line Interface (CLI)

-To access Cheaha's CLI (shell), please follow the below steps.
+To access the termainal (shell), please do the following.

 1. Login to [rc.uab.edu](https://rc.uab.edu)